|

 The Alaska Railroad cars have nice reclining seats, nice big windows and it is fun to take turns in the dome.
 You can head to the dining cars for some reindeer sausage or stop by the gift shop for some great Alaska Railroad souvenirs.
 And it is perfectly all right to hang out in the vestibules to feel the wind in your face or grab an unobstructed photograph.
 The conductors are friendly and fun.

-For those willing to spend the extra cash, you might want to take a ride on the Alaska Railroad's GoldStar service which features bi-level superdomes with a second floor viewing platform and first floor dining area.
+For those willing to spend the extra cash (and is my personal favorite), you might want to take a ride on the Alaska Railroad's GoldStar service which features bi-level superdomes with a second floor viewing platform and first floor dining area.
 These coaches are lined with crystal and gold and feature Alaskan art.
 It includes in-seat beverage service, full-time bar attendant and tour guide.

 Or how about the Princess Super Domes?
 Comfortable with great visibility from the upstairs full-length dome, or enjoy the wind in your face and better photograph opportunities from the open observation platform on the lower levels of the 4-car set.
 Great food and drinks.
 This service is only available between Anchorage and Fairbanks with stopovers allowed at Denali National Park.